Criminal Defense

 Consult with a Fort Worth Criminal Defense Lawyer Today

 Whether you have committed a crime or were falsely accused of doing so, consult with a criminal defense lawyer in Fort Worth with professionalism and tact to help you determine your next move.
-At the Law Offices of Mark M. Childress, PLLC, our Fort Worth lawyers strive to deliver our clients the best results possible for their criminal defense case.
+At the Law Office of Mark M. Childress, PLLC, we strive to deliver our clients the best results possible for their criminal defense case.

 Let one of our experienced criminal defense attorneys serving Fort Worth help with your case.
 Contact our office online today or call us at (817) 497-8148.